 THE KITEBOARDER: IT’S NOT JUST A SPORT.
 IT’S A LIFESTYLE.

-TKB also publishes supplemental digital magazines focusing on gear, instruction, and seasonal travel.
+TKB also publishes supplemental digital magazines focusing on gear, instruction, and seasonal travel so that kiteboarders can readily can get this type of information all in one place rather than little tidbits disbursed in magazines throughout the year.
 Combined with our special events and other electronic efforts, we offer multiple ways for riders to get their kiteboarding news and entertainment.

 WHO IS TKB?
 Meet the Crew.